torybee/torybee.github.io/README.md

 2. Upon visiting a stats page, the script will automatically capture data and push a new commit it to GitHub.
 These updates are committed to the `bd_scores.json` file in your repo.
 You can view the file in the source code to confirm it's coming through.
 3. After you have visited all the players' stats pages, it takes ~3-5 minutes for the action that updates your pages site to complete running.
 (Each new commit to your repo usually cancels the previous run and makes a new one start, so sometimes it takes a bit longer for the data to reflect.
 To review the actions, navigate to `https://github.com/GITHUB_USERNAME/GITHUB_USERNAME.github.io/actions`)
 4. For subsequent runs, the `battledome.html` page table will be a clickable link to each user's respective battledome stats page, so you can simply click each link (open in a new tab).
+5. Don't forget to delete the entry for "superkathiee" from `bd_scores.json` :)

 ### adding other script runners
 If you want to add other people to run the script (for instance, to cover multiple timezones) they will need to: